-Recommendation 4: Use digital service teams (only) as your catalysts for change

-- The business and IT alignment remains a problem area. - Digital service teams can help but create issues on their own.
-Adding a third party to a relationship between that which is already "complicated" creates more friction.
-Assess - Sometimes this friction is used to reset existing power dynamics. - We see evidence that IT is entrusted with digitalization in organizations that have a healthy business-IT-relationship. - Use digital service teams (only) as change catalysts.
-Cf. our thoughts organizational complexity.
-Typically, we would expect more benefits from simplifying the digital operating model. - Assess and strategically develop the IT and digitalization skills and capabilities of the involved organizations with your partners (e.g., business units, service providers, steering units).
+Recommendation 4: Use digital service teams (only) as your catalysts for change The business and IT alignment rer problem area.
+Digital service teams can help but issues on their own.
+Adding a third a relationship between that which "complicated" creates more friction Sometimes this friction is used to mains a 🔹 Use digital service teams (only) as change catalysts.
+Cf. our thoughts organizational • • create d party to is already complexity.
+Typically, we would expect more benefits from simplifying the digital operating model. n. • Assess and strategically develop the IT and reset digitalization skills and capabilities of the involved organizations with your partners (e.g., ted with have a business units, service providers, steering units).
 Use the insights and identified gaps to design a high-level roadmap forward, including a target operating model.
 Discuss organizational changes, new roles, and powers thoroughly and implement the chosen option after deliberation.